 A previously looked after child potentially remains vulnerable.
 The most common reason for children becoming looked after is as a result of abuse and/or neglect.
-Governing bodies should ensure that staff have the skills, knowledge and understanding necessary to keep looked after children safe.
-KCSIE (revised September 2022)
+Governance should ensure that staff have the skills, knowledge and understanding necessary to keep looked after children safe.
+KCSIE (revised September 2024)

-A designated children in care lead has been appointed from the senior leadership team.
-At Nanpean School, this person is currently Matt Nicholls (Headteacher).
+A designated child in care lead has been appointed from the senior leadership team.
+In our School this person is currently Sarah Morrison